TexasCollegeBscCSIT/react-app-csit/README.md

 # Todo Apps

-This application will have related features of Todo Apps.
-We are using react frontend library with vite and customizing it's components using tailwind css.
-The project have aimed to complete requirements for that we will be maintaing some git brach for differnt purpose.
+This app will contain features that are similar to Todo Apps.
+We are utilizing the React Frontend Library with Vita and Tailwind CSS to customize its components.
+The project's goal was to fulfill the prerequisites so that we may maintain certain git branches for different purposes.

 ## Design / UI